gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

         <install_prefix>/share/examples/gnattest/simple

   This project contains a simple package containing one subprogram.
-By running gnattest:
+By running *gnattest*:

     ::